Side Effects of HIV Medicines

 • Quit smoking.
 To find tips and tools to help you quit smoking, visit the Department of Health and Human Services’ Smokefree.gov website.

-Treatment for high cholesterol begins with lifestyle changes.
-Sometimes cholesterol-lowering medicine is also needed.
-The most common medicines used to reduce cholesterol levels are called statins.
+Treatment for high cholesterol begins with the lifestyle changes outlined above.
+Sometimes a cholesterol-lowering medicine is also needed—with statins being the most common drug type.

-In people with HIV, treatment for high cholesterol may include changing an HIV treatment regimen to avoid taking HIV medicines that can increase cholesterol levels.
+In people with HIV, treatment for high cholesterol may involve changing an HIV treatment regimen to avoid taking HIV medicines that can increase cholesterol levels.

-Some HIV medicines can interact with medicines that lower cholesterol levels.
+Some HIV medicines can have negative interactions with cholesterol medicines.
 Health care providers carefully consider potential drug-drug interactions between HIV medicines and any other medicines a person may be taking.

 • This fact sheet is based on information from the following sources: